tastejs/todomvc/labs/architecture-examples/atmajs/readme.md

 ### Build

-To build the application for release, run ``` $ atma ```.
+To build the application for release, run ``` $ atma build --file index.html --output release/```.
 We provide also a compiled version in 'build/' directory, so you can see how the application looks like for production.